devbuddy/devbuddy/README.md

 ```

 The big idea:
-1. Push the release code to the `master` branch
+1. Create a release commit to ensure the release is visible in the git log
-2. Tag the commit: `git tag v1.2.3 && git push --tags`
+2. Create an annotated tag
-3. Admire the release on [Github](https://github.com/pior/dad/releases)
+3. Push the commit and tag upstream

+Expected:
+1. The CI process will test the release
+2. The CI process will publish macOS/Linux binaries to the Github Releases page

+Updating the [install.sh](https://github.com/pior/dad/blob/master/install.sh) script is probably a good idea.

 ## License